-In our opinion, The Irish National Stud DAC's group financial statements and parent company financial statements (the "financial statements"):
+In our opinion, Cólucht Groighe Náisiúnta na Héireann Cuideachta Ghníomhaíochta Ainmnithe (The Irish National Stud Designated Activity Company) 's group financial statements and company financial statements (the "financial statements"):

-- give a true and fair view of the group's and the parent company's assets, liabilities and financial position as at 31 December 2022 and of the group's loss and cash flows for the year then ended; - have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (Irish GAAP) (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- give a true and fair view of the group's and the company's assets, liabilities and financial position as at 31 December 2023 and of the group's loss and cash flows for the year then ended; - have been properly prepared in accordance with Generally Accepted Accounting Practice in Ireland (Irish GAAP) (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and Irish law); and - have been properly prepared in accordance with the requirements of the Companies Act 2014.

-We have audited the financial statements, included within the Annual Report, which comprise:
+We have audited the financial statements, included within the annual report (the "Annual Report"), which comprise:

-- the Group and Parent Company Balance Sheet as at 31 December 2022; - the Group Profit and Loss Account for the year then ended; - Group Statement of Comprehensive Income for the year then ended; - the Group Statement of Cash Flows for the year then ended; - · the Group and Parent Company Statement of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a description of the significant accounting policies.
+- the group and company balance sheet as at 31 December 2023; - the group profit and loss account for the year then ended; - the group statement of comprehensive income for the year then ended; - the group statement of cash flows for the year then ended; - the group and company statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a description of the accounting policies.